-- o Computer fee: \$50 which covers the warranty and partial cost of the chromebook.
-Chromebooks become the property of the student after five years. - O Supplies: \$35 which covers all supplies a student requires throughout the school year.
+o Computer fee: \$50 which covers the warranty and partial cost of the chromebook.
+Chromebooks become the property of the student after five years.

+- O Supplies: \$35 which covers all supplies a student requires throughout the school year.
 All supplies remain at school.
 The only supplies a student will bring to school on the first day are a backpack and a pair of inexpensive gym shoes.
 The gym shoes will be left at school and should have white soles. - o Headphones: May be purchased through the school for \$10.00.
-Students may also bring headphones from home. - o P.E.
-Uniforms: Students in 7th and 8th grades will change into physical education shorts and shirts for P.E. class.
-Uniforms may be worn from the previous year or purchased through the school. - Extra-Curricular Activities: A one-time fee per year of \$50 covers the cost of every event except for bowling which is an additional \$80.
+Students may also bring headphones from home. - PE Uniforms: Students in 5th-8th Grade Students change into uniforms (t-shirt and shorts) purchased by parents.
+Athletic shoes, which cover the whole foot, must be provided, and kept in the student's locker.
+Gym clothes are purchased at time of registration.
+Students should take gym clothes home on the last day of the week for laundry and return to school with clean gym clothes on the first day of the following week. - o Extra-Curricular Activities: A one-time fee per year of \$50 covers the cost of every event except for bowling which is an additional \$42.